Brief Cognitive Behavioral Therapy for Acute Pain and Chronic Pain

 - Administer the Defense and Veterans Pain Rating Scale (DVPRS) and use it to inform measurement- based care for chronic pain.

 - Implement Brief Cognitive Behavioral Therapy for Chronic Pain (Brief CBT-CP) in primary care.

 - Use strategies to address common complexities in patients with chronic pain.

 - Understand the course and prognosis of acute pain.

 - Implement Brief Cognitive Behavioral Therapy for Acute Pain (Brief CBT-AP) in primary care.

-Kent A. Corso, PsyD.
+- Elizabeth A. Beswick, Psy.D.
 Presenter has no financial or non- financial relationships to disclose.

-- 8.00 APAContinuing Education (CE) credits for psychologists are provided through the co- sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
-The APA CEP Office maintains responsibly for the content of the programs.
-DHA J-7 CEPO designated this activity for a maximum of 8.00 CE credits.
+- 8.00 APAContinuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
+The DHA, J7, CEPO maintains responsibility for the content of the programs.
+DHA, J-7, CEPO designated this activity for a maximum of 8.00 CE credits.
 The instructional level of this activity is intermediate.
 There is no cost to participate.